-Destinations and

-Development.
-To maximize the area and number of potential transit users within walking distance, adjust the boundary to include nearby destinations such as schools, parks and public facilities as well as sites with existing or potential for higher density development.
+Destinations and that are hard to cross such Development.
+To maximize the as highways, rail corridors or area and number of potential waterways form an edge. transit users within walking distance, adjust the boundary to include nearby destinations such as schools, parks and public facilities as well as sites with existing or potential for higher density development.